ronalfy/reorder-posts/readme.txt

 This plugin requires WordPress 3.7 or above.
 We urge you, however, to always use the latest version of WordPress.

+= Does this sort posts within a category (i.e., a term)? =

+No, but there is an add-on for this plugin called <a href="https://wordpress.org/plugins/reorder-by-term/">Reorder by Term</a> you should check out.

 == Screenshots ==

 1. Reorder Posts allows you to easily drag and drop posts to change their order
 2. Admin panel settings

 == Changelog ==

+= 2.1.2 =
+* Released 2015-01-28
+* Removed developer notice from Reorder pages

 = 2.1.1 =
 * Released 2015-01-21